Erika's Picks for Best Chase Business Credit Cards

 $95

-The Ink Business Preferred® Credit Card is best suited to business owners who travel often or have high advertising and shipping spend.
-If you’re already earning points with a personal Chase card (like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®), you’ll love pairing it with the Ink Preferred to combine points and redeem for outsized value through Chase Travel℠.
+The Ink Preferred is best for business owners who travel often or have high advertising and shipping spend.
+If you’re already earning points with a personal Chase card (like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®), you can pair it with the Ink Preferred to combine points and redeem for even more value through Chase Travel℠.

-The Ink Business Preferred® Credit Card is a go-to for small business owners who want to maximize rewards across travel, shipping, advertising, and internet/phone services.
 Its 3x points on these categories (up to $150,000/year) and huge welcome bonus make it one of the most valuable cards in Chase’s business lineup.

 Best for Cashback